How to Write a Satire Essay: Guide and Examples

 Horatian Satire: The Gentle Critic

-Modern examples of Horatian satire include The Onion (whose deadpan news-format satire exposes media conventions and social absurdities without genuine anger), the political sketches of Saturday Night Live (which exaggerate politicians’ known characteristics for comic effect without calling for their condemnation), and much of Mark Twain‘s social commentary.
-The Onion headline “Nation Somehow Shocked That Thing Keeps Happening” is pure Horatian satire: it uses dry irony to expose the public’s performative outrage cycle — but with an affectionate, resigned amusement rather than bitter indignation.
-The evolution of essay writing from print to digital media has expanded Horatian satire enormously — social media posts, satirical news articles, and memes all participate in this tradition.
+Modern examples include The Onion (deadpan news-format satire that exposes media conventions without genuine anger), the political sketches of Saturday Night Live, and much of Mark Twain‘s social commentary.
+The Onion headline “Nation Somehow Shocked That Thing Keeps Happening” is pure Horatian satire: it uses dry irony to expose the public’s performative outrage cycle — with affectionate, resigned amusement rather than bitter indignation.

 Juvenalian Satire: The Indignant Moralist